What Are Emotionally Traumatized Cat Symptoms -And How To Help?

 2. Unexpected Mood Swings

-Cats that have experienced trauma are more prone to be clinging, combative, and afraid.
-However, cats’ sudden transitions between these powerful emotions and other “normal” moods is another sign of emotional stress in cats.
-For a little while, your cat could seem at ease and pleased before shaking or attacking you.
+traumatize cats are more prone to clinging, combative, and afraid.
+However, cats’ sudden transitions between these powerful emotions and other “normal” moods are another sign of emotional stress in cats.

 3. Not Using the Litter box

 Many cats with PTSD prefer to spend a lot of time hiding.
-Some species only emerge from their hiding place in quest of water or food.
-They might completely cease communicating with people and withdraw.
-This is because cats hide because it makes them feel safer.
-In fact, they are protected from any risks or hazards that may be in their way.
+Some cats only emerge from their hiding place in quest of water or food.
+They may retreat to their favourite hiding spots and completely cease communicating with people and withdraw.

 Now, stressed-out cats frequently hide or exhibit fearful behaviour.
 For instance, during a fireworks display, your cat can seem a little anxious.
 They could wait for the noisy performance to end by hiding under your sofa.